Every other Tuesday, you’ll get actionable tips to land your dream job. Subscribe

 When in doubt, it’s better to err toward a more conservative outfit.
 You can show them your trendier attire after you get the position.

-What to Wear for a Job Interview:
+What to Wear to an Interview: Basic Guidelines

 • Business suit – Darker colors generally look more professional.